Old Earth Ministries Online Earth History Curriculum

 The Silurian is a geologic period and system that extends from the end of the Ordovician period, about 443.7 ± 1.5 Ma (million years ago), to the beginning of the Devonian period, about 416.0 ± 2.8 Ma.
 As with other geologic periods, the rock beds that define the period's start and end are well identified, but the exact dates are uncertain by several million years.
 The base of the Silurian is set at a major extinction event when 60% of marine species were wiped out.

 The lessons on the Silurian include individual lessons on the organisms known as graptolites, brachiopods, and bivalves.
 Although these organisms can be traced back to the Cambrian, by the Silurian they were flourishing.
-Due to the smaller amount of information available on the Silurian, (which would have led to a short chapter), we will study them in this chapter.
+The Silurian is the shortest of the geologic periods in duration.
+Due to the smaller amount of information available on the Silurian (which would have led to a short chapter), we will study them in this chapter.

 Chapter 5: The Silurian Period